Nethereum/Nethereum/README.md

 If you need to start a development chain you can use [this Ethereum test genesis](https://github.com/juanfranblanco/Ethereum.TestNet.Genesis).
 Other useful resources are [the online solidity compiler](https://chriseth.github.io/browser-solidity/), editor with syntax higlighting [Visual Studio Code Solidity](https://marketplace.visualstudio.com/items/JuanBlanco.solidity) and of course [Mix](https://github.com/ethereum/mix/releases)

+##Nuget Alpha
+An alpha package has been released, the Web3 is the top level package that includes all the dependencies.
+If you have issues intalling the packages make sure you have a reference to System.Runtime.

+PM > Install-Package Nethereum.Web3 -Pre

 ###Web 3
 Create an instance of Web3, this is the wrapper to interact with an Ethereum client like Geth.
 The parameterless constructor uses the defaults address "http://localhost:8545/", or you can supply your own.